-Lately I’ve been making a lot of DIY solar lights.
+Lately I’ve been making a lot of DIY solar light projects.

-Turns out, homemade solar lights are cheap and easy to make.
+Turns out, homemade solar lights are fun and easy to make.

 So in this post I’m sharing my favorite DIY solar light ideas, plus step-by-step instructions for how you can make them at home.